-Counseling atl, LLC, is pleased to offer reduced cost Counseling Services to adults, teens, couples, and families in Atlanta
+couples Counseling atl is pleased to offer reduced cost Counseling Services in Atlanta, with convenient evenings and weekend hours

 Your ability to afford counseling should never be a barrier to getting help.
-Counseling ATL, LLC, is now offering reduced cost counseling services in conjunction with Mercer University, as a training site for a graduate level counselors who are pursuing their Master's degrees in Counseling.
+Couples Counseling ATL is pleased to offering reduced cost couples counseling services in conjunction with Mercer University, as a training site for a graduate level counselors who are pursuing their Master's degrees in Counseling.

-Our three graduate counseling interns, Jessica Settle, Lindsey Coltraine, and David Blanchard, specialize in providing Gottman Method Couples Therapy, and they have completed specialized Gottman training (levels 1 and 2).
-They also provide individual counseling to teens and adults, as well as family counseling services.
-All of their services are at reduced fees, with convenient weekend and evening hours.
+Our graduate counseling interns, Lindsey Coltraine, and David Blanchard, specialize in providing Gottman Method Couples Therapy; both have completed specialized Gottman training (levels 1 and 2).
+All of their services are provided at a reduced rate, with convenient weekend and evening hours.
 They are under the supervision of Mercer University professors and Stephanie Cook, LCSW, the only certified Gottman Couples therapist in Georgia.

-Most of the top therapists in Atlanta who do not work for insurance companies charge $140 - 180 per hour for therapy.
+Most of the top therapists in Atlanta who do not work for insurance companies charge $140 - 200 per hour for therapy.
 We understand that these rates are not affordable for most people.
-We have designated a flat fee of $100 for the initial assessment session for all new clients, and $75 for every session thereafter, when you see Jessica Settle, Lindsey Coltraine, or David Blanchard, our graduate counseling interns at Counseling ATL, LLC.
+We have designated a flat fee of $100 for the initial assessment session for all new clients, and $75 for every session thereafter, when you see, Lindsey Coltraine, or David Blanchard, our graduate counseling interns at Counseling ATL, LLC.

-How do I schedule my first counseling session with Jessica, Lindsey, or David?
+How do I schedule my first counseling session with Lindsey or David?

 Step 2: Through the online portal, you will register as a new client, and complete the initial paperwork.